-You’ll build heavily on the work done in A level maths, developing an expertise in pure and applied maths, learning how to apply different mathematical concepts and seeing how they relate to each other.
+You will build heavily on the work done in A level Maths, developing an expertise in pure and applied Maths, learning how to apply different mathematical concepts and seeing how they relate to each other.

 A mixture of learning strategies will be used in your study of Further Mathematics including problem solving activities, group work, independent work, use of ICT and flipped learning to allow you to maximise your potential.

-Assessment will be by examination at the end of the two year course.
-This will consist of 4 x 90 minute exams including 2 compulsory modules and 2 optional modules.
+Assessment will be by examination at the end of the two-year course.
+This will consist of four x 90 minute exams, including two compulsory modules and two optional modules.

-You need to have a desire to understand complex mathematical concepts, how and why they work as well as exploring new abstract concepts.
-By studying the course, at least 50% of your timetable will be Mathematics so you need to be highly committed and motivated to study the subject.
+You must have a desire to understand complex mathematical concepts, how and why they work as well as exploring new abstract concepts.

 What do you need to know?